Pediatric Emergency Medicine Fellowship

 In addition to diverse clinical experience, the PEM fellowship offers a dedicated didactic series that includes subspecialty board preparation, quality improvement, research methodologies, and a curriculum including simulation, procedures, bedside ultrasound and physician wellness.

-Due to the diverse nature of pediatric emergency medicine, fellows will have the opportunity to participate and focus on EMS liaison services, global health electives and research, advanced ultrasound procedures, Lean Six Sigma program, and administrative responsibilities.
+Due to the diverse nature of pediatric emergency medicine, fellows will have the opportunity to participate and focus on EMS liaison services, global health electives and research, advanced ultrasound procedures and quality methodology education, including full membership in both division and hospital-wide committees.

 Choosing a career in Pediatric Emergency Medicine (PEM) is beginning a journey to endless opportunity.
 Providing care for children during critical life-threatening emergencies requires a combination of compassion, mental agility, and an extensive knowledge base.
-Your mind must be able to sort and prioritize many variables within a limited time frame while leading a team of care providers through implementing life-saving measures to ensure an optimal outcome.
+Your mind must be able to sort and prioritize many variables within a limited time frame while leading a team of care providers through implementing life-saving measures to give the best possible chance for an optimal outcome.

 Individuals who are attracted to PEM frequently have a strong personal drive that leads them on amazing and varied career paths.
 Members of our faculty are distinguished in a variety of fields including simulation medicine, global health, bedside ultrasound, medical education, child advocacy and abuse, pre-hospital care, and hospital administration.